JasonY199/SNHU-Capstone/README.md

 **Global Traveler** is a full-stack application I developed as a personal project, integrating various concepts I’ve learned across multiple areas of software development.
 Instead of tackling three separate projects, I decided to focus on creating a comprehensive single application that reflects my skills in software engineering, data structures, algorithms, and database management.

+Click [here](ProfessionalSummary.md) to view my professional Summary.

+Click [here](HowToRun.md) to view instructions on how to run this project locally.

+Click [here](https://global-traveler.vercel.app/) to view live site hosted on Vercel.

 ## Code Review

 A code review performs the function of quality assurance on a project by reviewing its source code and output.
 This is critical to the success of computer science professionals as it ensures consistency in the development of a project and allows for a higher level of coding standards to be met.